R3dSh3rl0ck/Port-Scanner/README.md

                                                                 [--> pip install IPy # (if you do not have pip installed --> python get-pip.py (Windows))]

 * For colorama Library --> pip install colorama (Windows) , pip3 install colorama (Debian).
-* The code includes helpfull comments for your undestanding.
+* The code includes helpfull comments for your understanding.
 * The Project Includes a port.txt file with the common communication ports,where you can find and see which protocol or service uses the specific port,you can add more from your researches!